KostasValeckas/PyLongslit/paper/paper.md

 are new to spectroscopic data processing.
 Furthermore, we hope that the simple coding style will invite users of all skill-levels to contribute to the code.

-An early beta-version of the software was user-tested during the Nordic Optical Telescope[^1] IDA summer-course 2024[^2], where all student groups were able to follow the documentation and successfully process data without any significant assistance.
+An early beta-version of the software was user-tested during the [Nordic Optical Telescope](https://www.not.iac.es/) [IDA summer-course
+2024](https://phys.au.dk/ida/events/not-summer-school-2024), where all student groups were able to follow the documentation and successfully process data without any significant assistance.

 During the development of software it became apparent that the manual nature of the pipeline is